OVERVIEW

 Medical expenses can take a bite out of your expenses when the bill is due.
 This holds especially true when you have an emergency that your insurance doesn't cover.

 The IRS provides some relief to taxpayers through the medical expenses deduction, making these expenses partly tax deductible if you itemize your deductions.
-In 2022, the IRS allows you to deduct your total qualified unreimbursed medical care expenses for the year if they're more than 7.5% of your adjusted gross income.
+You can deduct your total qualified unreimbursed medical care expenses for the year if they're more than 7.5% of your adjusted gross income.

 For example, if you have an adjusted gross income of $50,000 and $6,000 of medical expenses, you would qualify for a $2,250 medical expenses deduction.